ascholerChemeketa/cs160Reader/_sources/SQLGroupJoin/exercises.rst

     :dburl: /_static/movies.db

     Use ``GROUP BY`` to write a query to display each ``rating`` category with the number of movies in that category.
-Your output should look like:
+Your output should look like this:

     .. faux_code::